-Microsoft to make Surface with Windows RT available at more retailers [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Microsoft to make Surface with Windows RT available at more retailers [UPDATED]Alex Wagner - Editorial Director of News and Content

 Folks interested in picking up a Surface with Windows RT tablet either as a holiday gift or an end-of-year treat for themselves will find doing so to be just a tad easier starting later this month, as Microsoft has announced that it's increasing the production of its new slate and expanding its retail availability.
 The Redmond firm today revealed that it plans to make Surface with Windows RT available "at additional retailers" in mid-December, though it didn't mention exactly which retailers those might be.
 Microsoft also says that it will be transitioning several of its holiday pop-up Microsoft stores into permanent outlets.